Error Reference

 workflow file '[path]' already exists.
 Use --force to overwriteCause: Attempting to create a workflow that already exists.

-Solution: Use the --force flag to overwrite:
+Solution: Use gh aw init my-workflow --force to overwrite.

 Section titled “Safe Output Errors”Failed to Parse Existing MCP Config